How much does TSA PreCheck® cost?

 Quick insights

-- When you apply for TSA PreCheck, you’ll need to pay an application fee.
+- Applying for TSA PreCheck requires paying an application fee.

-- Some travel credit cards reimburse the membership fee via statement credits.
+- Some travel credit cards reimburse the application fee via statement credits.

 If you're looking for a way to help expedite the security screening process in airports, you may want to consider applying for TSA PreCheck.
 Before you apply, learn more about the cost for TSA PreCheck, how it works and how you may be able to get reimbursed for the application fee.